jbostoen/iTop-custom-extensions/wip/extensions/jb-geom/readme.md

 * mapcenter: Array of coordinates.
 Centers the map to this point, if no feature has been drawn yet (otherwise it will center to the feature).
 * mapzoom: Integer.
 Zoom level.

-A cookie remembers for 30 days the last chosen basemap - per user, per class.
+A cookie remembers for 30 days the last chosen basemap - per user, per class or dashlet.

 # Limitations
-* currently 1 feature per object
+* currently 1 feature per object.
 * if you have really complex features with lots of points, it may be too large to store.
 Probably won't happen.
 * currently stored as an AttributeString (so not a MySQL geometry field).